Installation

 npx @gamaze/hicortex status

-2. Connect client machines
+2. Connect each client machine

 On every other machine:

-npx @gamaze/hicortex init --server http://<server-host>:8787
+npx @gamaze/hicortex init --server https://your-server.example.com:8787

-Harness plugins
+Harness plugins (Hermes and OpenClaw)

 Hermes